 Student Researchers & Peer Leaders in Sustainability

-The Eco-Rep program caters to students' professional development needs, by giving them the opportunity to make meaningful contributions to a number of environmental, economic, and social sustainability projects.
+No matter what your major is when you come to USM, there is a role you can play in helping to green campus.
+The Eco-Reps program is one of the many ways you can get involved.
+It caters to students' professional development needs, by giving them the opportunity to make meaningful contributions to a number of environmental, economic, and social sustainability projects.
 Eco-Reps research interesting environmental challenges, issues, and concepts, while teaching environmentally-conscious behaviors to members of the University community.
-Eco-Reps report to one of the full-time staff members in the Office of Sustainability.
+Each Eco-rep is assigned to a mentor who is experienced in the sustainability field.
 Projects encompass all manner of environmental subjects, including recycling & waste reduction, biking & alternative transportation, alternative energy & energy conservation, greenhouse gas emissions & climate change, pollution & stormwater, and sustainable landscaping.

 What Do Eco-Reps Do?

 - Recycling and waste station coordination and monitoring